jirotubuyaki/ThunderBayesR/README.md

 > crp_graph_2d(data, z_result)
 ```

 This method exhibits a two dimensional graph for the method "crp_gibbs".
+Let’s args be
   ・ data : a matrix of data for clustering.
 Rows is data i and cols is dimensions of data.
   ・ z_result : a vector express cluster number for each data i.
 And the output of the method "crp_gibbs".

 ## Example
 Data is generated from three Normal distributions and mu_0 = (-1,1) , mu_1 = (-1.3,-1.3) , mu_2 = (1, -1) and sigma_0 = 0.3 , sigma_1 = 0.02 , sigma_2 = 0.3.
 The result is plotted as graph and each data joined in any clusters.
 The graph is given by below.